tjowers95/dotnet-assessment-smart-share-tjowers95/README.md

 ## Running/Testing the Client Application

 In order to test and run your application, it is recommended to run commands programatically.
-Examples of this are inside of `Client/Program.cs`.
-This main method is set to run commandline arguments through a simulated `__YourMain` method.
+Examples of this are inside of `Client/Tester.cs`.
 The usage of these should be self-explanatory, but if there is any confusion, please ask an instructor for clarification.

 ---